Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Experiments

-As discussed in \cref{sec:comparison_prev_methods}, the hyper-parameter $K$ in CAT-K determines how closely the policy follows the GT trajectory, in a way that is more robust than a distance based threshold, for which the optimal value varies strongly based on the situation (vehicle speed, proximity to other cars, etc.).
+Next, we ablate the value of $K$ used for CAT-K rollout during fine-tuning (rows 13-17).
+Results indicate that the performance improvement is robust to the choice of $K$ after a reasonable minimum value.
+As discussed in \cref{sec:comparison_prev_methods}, the hyperparameter $K$ in CAT-K determines how closely the policy follows the GT trajectory, in a way that is more robust than a distance based threshold, for which the optimal value varies strongly based on the situation (vehicle speed, proximity to other cars, etc.).
 To give more insight into how $K$ impacts rollouts, in \cref{fig:ade_rollout_gt}, we inspect the average ADE between rollouts and GT trajectories over training epochs, for different $K$ values.
 As expected, as $K\to|V|$, the ADE decreases towards the level of quantization error, induced by tokenization with a finite vocabulary size (dashed line).
 With more fine-tuning epochs the average ADE slightly reduces, highlighting how CAT-K fine-tuning improves the policy to follow all behavior modes more closely.